Visit Our Facility & Get Tested Today

 HEP-C is typically treated with various antiviral medications.
 These medications are intended to clear the virus from the body.
-HEP-C treatment is intended to keep the hepatitis C virus detected in your body removed at least 12 weeks after completing treatment.
+HEP-C treatment is intended to keep the hepatitis C virus detected in your body removed for at least 12 weeks after completing treatment.
 HEP-C treatment is essential because it can help prevent liver transplantation and reduce your chances of long-term liver damage.

-What is the Human Immunodeficiency Virus?
+What Is the Human Immunodeficiency Virus?

 The human immunodeficiency virus (HIV) is a viral infection that attacks the body’s immune system.
 This virus breaks down specific cells in your immune system.
 HIV can lead to acquired immunodeficiency syndrome (AIDS) if left untreated.
 It can be controlled with proper medical care.

 The Signs & Symptoms of HIV

 Within the first two to four weeks of the virus entering the body, most people will develop a flu-like illness known as primary (acute) HIV infection.
 Symptoms can sometimes be so mild that they even go unnoticed.
 Most people will show signs or symptoms of HIV within the first two to six weeks of contracting the virus.
 The early signs and symptoms of HIV include the following:

 - Muscles aches

 - Swollen lymph nodes

 - Sore throat

 - Mouth sores